Metalic: Meta-Learning In-Context with Protein Language Models: Experiments

 Most detrimental to performance is removing meta-training from \method (NoMetaTrain).
 This ablation is identical to \method, with the exception that there is no additional meta-learning stage over multiple protein landscapes.
 We see that without meta-learning, the initial zero-shot predictions have near zero correlation with the fitness and that the 128-shot predictions are critically impaired.

-We also ablate the ability to attend to the rest of the proteins in context by turning off the column attention in the axial attention layers (NoICL), we ablate the fine-tuning stage of training (NoFT), we ablate the preference-based loss by using mean squared error instead (NoPref), and we ablate the augmentation of single-mutant training data with multi-mutant data (NoAug).
+We also ablate the ability to attend to the rest of the proteins in context by turning off the column attention in the axial attention layers (NoICL), we ablate the fine-tuning stage of training (NoFT), and we ablate the preference loss by using mean squared error instead (NoPref).
 Note that when we remove the fine-tuning, and have a non-zero support size, we allow the early stopping data to be passed in-context, to not unfairly advantage fine-tuning with additional data.
 Ablating in-context learning decreases performance in both settings, indicating an ability to adapt in an unsupervised fashion even from the query set alone.
 Ablating fine-tuning decreased performance in the 128-shot setting, indicating the need for fine-tuning for generalization to held-out data.
 Ablating the preference-based loss decreased performance in both settings, in line with recent literature~\citep{krause2022dont, brookes2023contrastive, hawkinshooker2024likelihoodbased}.
-Finally, ablating the multi-mutant augmentation decreased performance in the zero-shot setting, with comparable 128-shot performance, indicating the benefit of additional meta-training data when fine-tuning data is most limited.
+An additional ablation is given in \Cref{sec:aug_abl}.